 - Size.
 We looked for products available in a range of sizes.

-Here are 8 of the best compression shorts for working out in 2021.
+Here are 8 of the best compression shorts for working out.

 Best overall men’s compression shorts